not-nexus/shelf-lib-js/README.md

 * `logLevel` - Sets the desired amount of logging.
 Values can be: "info", "debug", or "warning".
 The value defaults to "warning".
 WARNING: If the logLevel is set to "debug", the logger will log your Shelf authentication token.
 Log with "debug" at your own peril.
 * `strictHostCheck` - Turns off request strictHostCheck.
 This defaults to `true`.
 * `timeoutDuration` - Sets the amount of time in milliseconds before requests timeout.
-This defaults to 60000.
+This defaults to 300000 (five minutes).

 Example: